 There has never been more depth at the wide receiver position in the NFL.
 It’s impossible to name the top five or 10 wide receivers today without disrespecting worthy players.

 The NFL has become enough of a passing league that some teams can maintain three fantasy-relevant wide receivers.
-Both the Steelers and Panthers had three wide receivers with over 200 fantasy points last season, and neither team had above-average quarterback play.
-Teams like the Bengals, Cowboys, Buccaneers and Steelers could all achieve this in 2021.
+Both the Pittsburgh Steelers and Carolina Panthers rostered three wide receivers who put up over 200 fantasy points last season, and neither team had the benefit of above-average quarterback play.
+Teams like the Cincinnati Bengals, Dallas Cowboys and Tampa Bay Buccaneers could achieve this in 2021.

 There has been an influx of young talent at the position in recent years — 26 teams have drafted at least one wide receiver in the first four rounds over the last two drafts.
 This means nearly every team has at least one wide receiver with high upside heading into the season.
 With so many talented players, it’s important to know when to draft each receiver based on expected usage, volume and upside.

 The following are my top 109 wide receivers, broken into tiers to best prepare for fantasy drafts of all shapes and sizes.
 Average draft position (ADP) is taken from 12-team Best Ball 10s over the last week.
 Only players who were selected in at least half of those drafts have an ADP listed.

 We can’t typically just look at last year’s fantasy results and use them directly for the following season.
 The top tier of wide receivers is an exception.